osick/ChessMG/README.md

 This project uses code from the following open-source projects:

-- "surge" project (https://github.com/nkarve/surge) - Licensed under the MIT License
+- "Surge" Library from https://github.com/nkarve/surge - Licensed under the MIT License